AP® Macroeconomics vs. AP® Microeconomics | Understanding The Differences

 AP Macroeconomics and AP Microeconomics share foundational concepts within the broader field of economics.
 Therefore, they offer credit and/or placement for college majors, including accounting, business administration, economics, finance, and more.

 In addition, each of these AP courses provides unique advantages for niche majors.
-A good AP Macro score can benefit majors such as community organization, international business, labor relations, and public policy analysis while excelling in AP Microeconomics, which aligns with careers in general business, entrepreneurship, and hotel management.
+A good AP Macroeconomics score can benefit majors such as community organization, international business, labor relations, and public policy analysis while excelling in AP Microeconomics, which aligns with careers in general business, entrepreneurship, and hotel management.

-Should You Take AP Macroeconomics or Microeconomics First?
+Should I Take Micro or Macroeconomics First?

 AP Macro and AP Micro kick off by diving into fundamental economic principles that lay the groundwork for studying economics.
 As with introductory courses, you can choose either based on your career interests and learning style.
+Whichever course you take, create a dedicated study plan and take regular practice tests to improve your subject knowledge and test-taking skills.

 Can you take both AP Macroeconomics and AP Microeconomics?